sarathdr/SymfonyDocker/README.md

 4. Browse http://symfonyemailer.dev:8080/app_dev.php/

-Testing API
+## To test send email API ##

-An api key will be displayed on user's profile page.
+Api key will be displayed on user's profile page.
 Set that in the header as

 ```
 X-EMAILER-API-KEY: <api_key>